-This Australian regional holiday is celebrated on the first Monday in June.
+This Australian regional holiday is celebrated in Western Australia on the first Monday in June.

-Western Australia Day used to be known as Foundation Day and commemorates the day that the first European settlers arrived in Western Australia to found the Swan River Colony on 1 June 1829.
+Western Australia Day or WA Day used to be known as Foundation Day and commemorates the day that the first European settlers arrived in Western Australia to found the Swan River Colony on 1 June 1829.

 Though the first Europeans to arrive in the region had been Dutch, the western part of Australia had been claimed for Britain on 2 May 1829 by Captain Fremantle.